ankitrajput0096/Employee_SpringBoot_Service/README.md

-# Spring Boot Application For Employee Service
+# Multi-Module Spring Boot Application

 ## Application Overview
 Employee service is a spring boot rest application which would provide the CRUD operations for `Employee` resource.